engineyard/ey-docs/pages/appcloud_glossary.md

 ## Ebuilds

-The gentoo linux distribution uses ebuilds to specify instructions on how to "built" from source a specific library or binary.
+The Gentoo linux distribution uses ebuilds to specify instructions on how to "built" from source a specific library or binary.
 So if your application requires the "ImageMagick" library you'll need to install the library.
 See [[Manage Unix Packages|application_home]] for more detailed instructions.

 ## Environments